What is chlamydia?

 - A change in periods or more painful periods

-- Bleeding or spotting from the vagina between periods
+- Bleeding or spotting from the vagina between periods or after sex

 - Discharge from the penis (fluid leaking out when not ejaculating)

 - Pain or an itchy feeling at the head of the penis

 - Pain in the lower stomach (pelvic pain), including pain during sex